wbamberg/idl-reference/docs/nsIXMLHttpRequest.md

 Initialize the object for use from C++ code with the principal, script
 context, and owner window that should be used.

-@param principal The principal to use for the request.
-This must not be
-                 null.
-@param scriptContext The script context to use for the request.
-May be
-                     null.
-@param globalObject The associated global for the request.
-Can be the
-                    outer window, a sandbox, or a backstage pass.
-                    May be null, but then the request cannot create a
-                    document.
-@param baseURI The base URI to use when resolving relative URIs.
-May be
-               null.

 #### Parameters ####